oSoc18/SmartFlanders-blog/_posts/2018-7-18-How-to-use-our-tool.md

 ---
 layout: post
 title: How to use our tool?
 ---

 Using the stuff of somebody else might be a challenge if there's no documentation around.
-This blogpost is trying to explain the workflow of the Smart Flanders tool we're building to help the civil servant to publish it's data as Linked Open Data in a good way.
+This blog post is trying to explain the workflow of the Smart Flanders tool we're building to help the civil servant to publish its data as Linked Open Data in a good way.

 ## Let the games begin!

 First things first: get a cup of coffee, relax a bit and then go to our website where we host our tool: [smartflanders.ilabt.imec.be](http://smartflanders.ilabt.imec.be).